-Expert picture book maker Jennifer Thermes deftly weaves the threads of these communities’ narratives together, while giving each the spotlight they deserve—using the land itself as a unifying lens.
-Illustrated with dazzling maps, A Place Called America is a visual delight.
+Expert picture book maker Jennifer Thermes deftly weaves the threads of these communities’ narratives together, giving each the spotlight they deserve and using the land itself as a unifying lens.
+Illustrated with colorful, dazzling maps, A Place Called America is a visual delight.
 It is an info-packed read, with sidebars, an author’s note, and a timeline supplementing the accessible text.

 "A necessary addition to any educational institution or the personal library of any kid who wants to “work toward a better future for all who live upon the land.”
 History made relevant."

 "Manhattan (2019) author Thermes broadens her scope in this concise, inclusive, and handsomely illustrated tour of American history, which focuses on the land that came to be known as the United States and the diverse immigrants who came to populate it."